realpython/python-guide/docs/writing/tests.rst

 Its API will be familiar to anyone who has used any of the JUnit/nUnit/CppUnit series of tools.

-Creating testcases is accomplished by subclassing a TestCase base class
+Creating testcases is accomplished by subclassing a :py:class:`TestCase` base class.

 .. code-block:: python